darebalogun/indoorView/README.md

 ### Supervising Professor
 Dr. Mohamed Atia

+### Deployment
+This project is currently deployed on https://cu-indoorview.herokuapp.com/

 ## Getting Started
 The following instructions will show you how to get the system running and how to capture a map and host on the web